-Sony Ericsson U8i Vivaz pro review
+Sony Ericsson U8i Vivaz pro

 The Sony Ericsson Vivaz pro has landed, bringing a slide-out QWERTY keyboard to the company's HD video-toting handset, the Sony Ericsson Vivaz, which we reviewed earlier in the year.
 That summary does the Vivaz pro an injustice however: although it shares the same design and similar hardware, the character of the phone is different in several areas.